kunknown/form-api-project/README.md

 ## Features

-NOTE: `status` query param is not included as there was no clarity on what fields represent the `in_progress` or `finished` status.
+NOTE: `status` query param is not included as I had no clarity on which fields represent the `in_progress` or `finished` status.

 ### Sorting
 - Ascending order (oldest first) - https://form-api-project.onrender.com/cLZojxk94ous/filteredResponses